Insiders (Australian TV program): Regular segments

+Making News

+Originally titled 'Sunday Papers' the show opened with a review of headlines and front pages of Sunday newspapers from around Australia.
+The segment now covers the latest stories, still mostly in newspapers, but sometimes from other sources or online outlets, at the beginning of the show.

 Talking Pictures

-Presented by Mike Bowers, the Talking Pictures segment analyses political cartoons and photographs featured in the nation's newspapers, magazines and news websites from the previous week.
-Regularly appearing cartoonists and photographers have included Warren Brown, Bill Leak, Geoff Pryor, Bruce Petty, Alan Moir, Peter Nicholson, Mark Knight, Jon Kudelka, Peter Hoysted, Matt Golding, Andrew Meares, David Pope, Amanda Copp, Paul Batey, Cathy Wilcox, Sean Leahy, Fiona Katauskas and Alex Ellinghausen.
+Presented by Mike Bowers, the Talking Pictures segment analyses political cartoons and photographs featured in the nation's newspapers, magazines and news websites from the previous week in around a four minute timeslot.
+Regularly appearing cartoonists and photographers have included Warren Brown, Bryan Dawe,Bill Leak, Geoff Pryor, Bruce Petty, Alan Moir, Peter Nicholson, Mark Knight, Jon Kudelka, Peter Hoysted, Matt Golding, Andrew Meares, David Pope, Amanda Copp, Paul Batey, Cathy Wilcox, Sean Leahy, Fiona Katauskas and Alex Ellinghausen.
+The segment is produced by Fiona Katauskas.

 The Curve

 Presented by Casey Briggs, The Curve started in 2020 during the COVID-19 pandemic providing weekly analysis and information graphics of infection and hospitalisation rates.
 The segment has evolved into other subject areas including electoral polling analysis and the 2023 Australian Indigenous Voice referendum called The Crunch.
 Federal election polling analysis segments are titled as Australia Votes.

 Matt Price Moment

-The 'Matt Price Moment' is included in the final Insiders episode of each year with an edited shortlist, and a selected winner decided by Insider producers.
-It showcases humourous, oddball, quirky and lighthearted political moments from the previous 12 months, often highlighting politician gaffes or amusing event, speech or media interaction.
+The 'Matt Price Moment' is an annual award and is included in the final Insiders episode of each year with an edited shortlist, and a selected winner decided by the show's producers.
+It showcases humorous, oddball, quirky and lighthearted political moments from the previous 12 months, often highlighting politician gaffes or amusing event, speech or media interaction.
 The segment honours journalist and sketch writer Matt Price, a regular Insiders panellist who died in 2007.